Betree/burnex/README.md

 ### MX record DNS resolution

-As an extra precaution against newly-created burner domains, you can user Burnex to do MX record DNS resolution.
+As an extra precaution against newly-created burner domains, you can use Burnex to do MX record DNS resolution.
 This is done like this:

 ```